kahihia/Dwolla-NFC/README.md

 This is an Android Cordova app, an understanding of Cordova is needed to build the application.
 Pre-built application files will be found on [troyblank.com](http://troyblank.com, "Troy Blank dot Com") in the near future.

+##Installation

+To install the Android platform as well as required plugins run the following in the project.

+    ./install.sh

 ##Configuration
 First you must copy the example config to make a place to enter your Dwolla API Keys.